dzcpy/transliteration/README.md

 ```

 ### Usage in browser
-`Transliteration` module can be run in the browser as well.

-It supports AMD / CommonJS standard or it could be just loaded as global variables (UMD).
+`transliteration` can be loaded as a AMD / CommonJS module, or as global variables (UMD).

-When use in browser, by default it will create global variables under `window` object:
+When using it in the browser, by default it will create global variables under `window` object:
 ```javascript
 transl('你好, World'); // window.transl
 // or